antvis/G6/packages/site/docs/api/Graph.en.md

 <description> _Number_ **optional** _default:_ `0.02`</description>

 The minimum zoom ratio.
-If the ratio to be scaled in `fitView`, `zoom`, or `zoomTo` is smaller than the minZoom, the minZoom will takes effect and the current funcion will return false.
+If the ratio to be scaled in `fitView`, `zoom`, or `zoomTo` is smaller than the minZoom, the minZoom will take effect and the current funcion will return false.

 ### GraphOptions.maxZoom

 <description> _Number_ **optional** _default:_ `10`</description>

 The maximum zoom ratio.
-If the ratio to be scaled in `fitView`, `zoom`, or `zoomTo` is bigger than the maxZoom, the maxZoom will takes effect and the current funcion will return false.
+If the ratio to be scaled in `fitView`, `zoom`, or `zoomTo` is bigger than the maxZoom, the maxZoom will take effect and the current funcion will return false.

 ### GraphOptions.layout